BRUSH CLEARANCE: BASIC INSPECTION PROCESS

 - Owners can check the status of their property by going to vms3.lafd.org and entering their APN.

 - If the property is not fully in compliance, the owner will be notified via the mail or email if registered with vms3.lafd.org.
 Otherwise the property will be cleared by the fire department.

 - Please do not call the LAFD Brush Unit when you’re ready for this inspection.
 The inspection will be automatically scheduled and you will be mailed the findings of the inspection.

 - The property owner will be charged for the cost of clearance, PLUS the $432* Inspection Fee, PLUS a $1304* Administrative Fee.

 BRUSH CLEARANCE: DETAILED INSPECTION PROCESS

-- The Brush Task Force inspects all property (first Inspection) in the VHFHSZ and issues an “F-1308 Notice of Non-compliance” to each property that is not in compliance.
+- In May, the Brush Task Force inspects all property (first Inspection) in the VHFHSZ and issues an “F-1308 Notice of Non-compliance” to each property that is not in compliance.

-- If the property is not in compliance, a “Second Notice to Abate a Fire Hazard” is sent to the property owner informing them and a work order is prepared for the private contractor.
+- If the property is not in compliance, a “Second Notice” is issued and sent to the property owner informing them and a work order is prepared for the private contractor.
 A "Red Card" is posted on the property which is still not in compliance informing the property owner that a Certified Private Contractor, hired by the City, will be on the property to begin work in 10 to 15 (or more) days.